rust-lang/rust/text/0000-checkpoints.md

   - That means that, once *any* form of the opt in is shipped, it cannot introduce *new* hard errors.

-Thus, at some point within a epoch year, we will enable the opt-in on the stable release channel, which must include *all* of the hard errors that will be introduced in the next epoch, but not yet all of the stabilizations (or other artifacts that go into the full epoch release).
-This is the *preview period* for the epoch, which ends when a release is produced that synchronizes all of the elements that go into a epoch and the epoch is formally announced.
+Thus, at some point within an epoch year, we will enable the opt-in on the stable release channel, which must include *all* of the hard errors that will be introduced in the next epoch, but not yet all of the stabilizations (or other artifacts that go into the full epoch release).
+This is the *preview period* for the epoch, which ends when a release is produced that synchronizes all of the elements that go into an epoch and the epoch is formally announced.

 ## A broad policy on epoch changes

 There are numerous reasons to limit the scope of changes for new epochs, among them:

 - **Limiting churn**.
 Even if you aren't *forced* to update your code, even if there are automated tools to do so, churn is still a pain for existing users.
 It also invalidates, or at least makes harder to use, existing content on the internet, like StackOverflow answers and blog posts.
 And finally, it plays against the important and hard work we've done to make Rust stable in both reality and perception.
 In short, while epochs avoid *ecosystem* splits and make churn opt-in, they do not eliminate *all* drawbacks.

 - **Limiting technical debt**.
 The compiler retains compatibility for old epochs, and thus must have distinct "modes" for dealing with them.
 We need to strongly limit the amount and complexity of code needed for these modes, or the compiler will become very difficult to maintain.

 - **Limiting deep conceptual changes**.
 Just as we want to keep the compiler maintainable, so too do we want to keep the conceptual model sustainable.
 That is, if we make truly radical changes in a new epoch, it will be very difficult for people to reason about code involving different epochs, or to remember the precise differences.

 These lead to some hard and soft constraints.